weinbergerlab/pyseer-tutorial-but-works/readme.md

 You will need Docker Desktop to run this code; you can install it [from the official Docker site](https://www.docker.com/get-started).

-After installing Docker Desktop, open either `gwas.Rmd` or `prediction.Rmd` for the corresponding tutorial.
+After installing Docker Desktop, open either `prediction.Rmd` and follow along with the code